mphilli/English-to-IPA/README.md

     3. ənæʧərli
     4. ənnæʧrəli

-The get_all function returns all transcriptions given the possible combinations thereof, and the get_top function returns only the first result.

 Some notes and key functions:

 * The CMU_dict.txt file must be in the same directory as conversion.py in order to work!